-During pre-screening, the investee's alignment with the funds' requirements is assessed, including environmental and social management and responsible finance practices as well as potential outreach to the target group.
+During the screening phase, the investee's alignment with the funds' requirements is assessed, including environmental and social management and responsible finance practices as well as potential outreach to the target group.
 This already narrows down the investment universe.

-During the due diligence phase, the impact potential and opportunities to further increase the impact (such as through technical assistance) are considered.
-The scope of these assessments takes into account possible leverage of our contribution.
+During the due diligence phase, the expected direct and indirect impact is assessed following a structured approach, including considering the Impact Management Platform's 5 Dimensions of Impact.
+These assessments also take into account opportunities to further increase the impact (such as through technical assistance).
+Potential negative impacts are assessed as a part of the due diligence on environmental & social risks.

-Findings are summarized in the investment proposal using a set of guiding questions.
-With the gradual introduction of the Impact Scoring Tool into the investment process, a systematic and structured assessment will complement this review along the IMP's 5 Dimensions of Impact.
+Findings are summarized in the investment proposal using a guiding structure.

 Investment decisions are guided and approved by the investment committees or boards of the funds under advisory.
 The members of these committees represent a diverse institutional and thematic backgrounds, including representatives of development finance institutions.